cainus/Prozess/README.md

 #### `options.host` and `options.port`

-`options.host` determines the host location of the kafka node you are connectiont to and `options.port` determines the port.
+`options.host` determines the host location of the kafka node you are connecting to and `options.port` determines the port.

 These default to `"localhost"` and `9092` which are